akshayMore2018/TileMap-Rendering/README.md

 # TileMap-Rendering
-Rendering a tiled world from a mapFile and a tileset.
+Rendering a tiled world from a mapfile and a tileset.